alioh/AlRiyadh-Newspaper-Covid-Dataset/README.md

 you an insight on how the data looks like.
 Please share with us your results if you worked on the data.

+## Value of the Data:
+- Alriyadh COVID News is the first, largest dataset that contains newspaper articles ranging from national and international news to opinion columns published to address topics related to COVID-19.
+- The dataset can help to accurately generate events timeline that can be used to interpret trends in COVID related data.
+- It can be also useful for pretraining and fine-tuning deep learning pre-trained language models on downstream Arabic NLP.

 ## Data origin:
 The data were scraped / collected from [Alriyadh](https://www.alriyadh.com/) newspaper.